weitzel926/StatusFlow/README.md

 5. Create the cell in the storyboard, and link it to the cell class using the Custom Class -> Class property.
 6. Make sure your UIViewController conforms to UICollectionViewDataSource and UICollectionViewDelegateFlowLayout (for collectionView:layout:sizeForItemAtIndexPath).
 7. In your ViewController's viewDidLoad method, use the StatusFlowView's gapBetweenCells property to define the space between each cell.
 The default is 5.
+8. In your ViewController's viewDidLoad method, you can set the direction property on your StatusFlowView object to either WDWStatusFlowViewDirectionHorizontal or WDWStatusFlowViewDirectionVertical.
+It will be horizontal by default.
 8. Implement collectionView:numberOfItemsInSection.
 Note that there can only be ONE section.
 9. Implement collectionView:cellForItemAtIndexPath
 10. Implement collectionView:layout:sizeForItemAtIndexPath: to set the cell's size.
 The size of the cell is the size of the cell when it is NOT selected.
 It will double in size when selected.
 If your selected cell is larger than the collection view in width or height, it may not render properly.